dobromirmontauk/open-leadership-management-cookbook/README.md

 ## Section Health
 There are a LOT of sections in this cookbook.
 Since we are actively working on it, parts will be unstarted, parts incomplete, parts wrong and not useful yet...
 So to help folks navigate it while it is 'under construction' we use the following badges.
 Note that badge higher up the tree represents the MAXIMUM badge lower down, which should help with navigation down to the useful parts.

 1. 🚫 Placeholder.
 This means the page/tree exists purely as an empty canvas for future work.
-2. ⚠️ Raw notes.
-This means the page/tree has notes being stored to convert into an actual document.
-The notes might be useful, but they probably aren't.
+It might have raw notes being stored to convert into an actual document.
+Probably not worth exploring these trees/documents.
 3. ☢️ Draft.
 This means I'm actively working on the page/tree and it will be changing in the near future.
 It probably shouldn't be read yet, unless you want to torture yourself.
 5. ✅ Published.
 This means the page/tree is likely useful.
 6. ❇️ Core Team Contributions.
 This means the page/tree has had other people contributing to it and is now a "group-owned" page.